 BirdNote is an independent media production company that brings joy, inspiration, and hope to millions of people around the world who value birds and the environment we share.

 Catch the two-minute show every day — the way you want to listen — on the air, via podcast, online at BirdNote.org, and through social media.
-We also produce longform podcasts — including Grouse, Sound Escapes, and Threatened — that connect us more deeply with birds, nature, and one another.
+We also produce longform podcasts — including Bring Birds Back, Threatened, and BirdNote Presents — that connect us more deeply with birds, nature, and one another.